Dirkjan Vis of Eurolutions tells us how the internet publisher specializes in business media and the impact of the Covid-19 pandemic.

 How the coronavirus pandemic affects your business, and how are you coping?

 Dirkjan Vis: Luckily, our entire business is online, and thus we could keep on doing what we did.
 We worked from home, and our websites kept going strong.
 Of course, we are very thankful for all of that.
 Still, it is too easy to think: they work online, so it wasn’t a big deal for them.

-The truth is that our target audience are the small entrepreneurs that work offline.
+The truth is that our target audience is the small entrepreneurs that work offline.
 Their budgets dried up, and we lost many profitable traffic channels.
 We also work together with some events or companies that attend a lot of events, and those quit as well.
 And our advertisers might be software companies, but due to the pandemic, many of them kept their budgets at a minimum, so it was quite a search to find companies that still wanted to do business.

 Luckily, we bet on different markets.
 Even though a few of our channels dried up, others, such as fulfilment or e-commerce, have grown since then.
 Our English website has grown fast on such topics.
 Because of that and because things started to normalize a bit after a couple of months, we managed to get quite a few new partners since the start of the pandemic.
 I understand we were lucky it was possible, but it wasn’t easy either.

 Did you have to make difficult choices, and what was the biggest change?

 Dirkjan Vis: Luckily, my situation never got that bad that I had to make really difficult choices, such as firing people or selling core assets.
 But it wasn’t easy to negotiate with advertisers, or in many cases: search for new advertisers, at times when we sat home.
 The fact that we suddenly couldn’t go to the office anymore was my biggest change.